 Access resources that can help you learn how to identify the signs of stress and to understand the idea of resilience and why it is fundamental to the success of both individuals and organisations, helping them to adapt to change and bounce back from adversity.

-The CIPD's latest Health and well-being at work survey report surveyed over 1,000 people professionals - representing 4.5 million employees - from across the UK.
-The survey provides valuable benchmarking data to help organisations evaluate and improve their health and well-being practices.
+The CIPD's latest UK Health and wellbeing at work survey report survey provides valuable benchmarking data to help organisations evaluate and improve their health and wellbeing practices.
 It aims to get under the skin of workplace policy and culture to give the profession greater insight into what’s really driving employee absence, attendance and behaviour.

 They have produced a number of resources, including a maturing model, checklists, case studies and top tips as well as a full research report.